amora479/website/content/course/bju/content/cps230/labs/lab1.md

         * Right click in the Disassembly view and make sure that all the "Show" options are enabled/selected

         * Note the "disassembled instruction" lines, containing an *address* (in hexadecimal), a series of *instruction bytes* (also in hex), and then a "human readable" (haha) assembly code statement

         * Note that each line of C source code may result in 0, 1, or *many* lines of machine/assembly code

         * Step through your program in Disassembly view; notice that you can now advance *machine instruction by machine instruction* instead of just *line by line*

 > **Note**
 >
-> You can also use Visual Studio to debug EXE files you created at the command line (like you created with `cl` at the beginning
-> of the lab).
+> You can also use Visual Studio to debug EXE files you created at the command line (like you created with `cl` at the beginning of the lab).
 See how [in this MSDN How-To article](https://msdn.microsoft.com/en-us/library/0bxe8ytt.aspx).
 >
-> For best results, you should compile your EXE with the `/Zi` flag (e.g., `cl /Zi hello.c`) to make
-> sure it has debugging information embedded in it.
+> For best results, you should compile your EXE with the `/Zi` flag (e.g., `cl /Zi hello.c`) to make sure it has debugging information embedded in it.

-# For 1337 haxx0rs Only
+# WinDBG System Debugger

 1. Use your favorite search engine to find out how to download and install WinDBG (or find it on the CSLAB workstations).

     * Download it *from Microsoft* (don't trust random websites offering you debuggers)

     * Be aware that Microsoft *no longer makes WinDBG available as a separate product*; you must download an SDK installer that offers to install 5 kitchen sinks and 2 dishwashers in addition to "debugging tools for windows" (that's WinDBG), but you can safely uncheck all that extra unneeded stuff and install *only* WinDBG and friends

 1. Launch the x86 version of WinDBG (the x64 version will work, but it will show you things you are not ready to see; avoid it for now).